A digital forensic expert can assist in scoping and help guide the investigation

 - Assess the impact of data destruction and potentially recover the deleted data.

-A cursory knowledge of electronic media is simply not enough to really dig into the available information or make sense of the bigger picture.
+A cursory knowledge of electronic media is simply not enough to really dig into the available information or make sense of the bigger picture when it comes to digital forensics and cyber crime.
 Potentially pivotal evidence could be missed or overlooked in HR investigations.
 In this day and age, in which technology is so infused with daily business operations it is almost a necessity that a digital forensic expert is involved from the start.

 Gathering and reporting relevant evidence is a quick and simple process